saadmateen/Lessons/F18/Projects/ml-reddit-bot/lesson-1/README.md

 ## Let's build a Email Spam Detection machine learning model

 We want to know if an email is either spam or not spam, so this is a classification problem.
 Let's solve this using Naive Bayes!
+Go to the spam_detection.py file in this folder.